osmocom/pysim/docs/put_key-tutorial.rst

 argument that sets the algorithm correctly (`des` in this case).

 Finally we have to target the keyset we want to rotate by its KVN.
-The `--old-key-version-nr` argument is set to 112 as this is identifies the keyset we want to rotate.
-The `--key-version-nr` is also set to 112 as we do not want to the KVN to be changed in this example.
+The `--old-key-version-nr` argument is set to 112 as this identifies the keyset we want to rotate.
+The `--key-version-nr` is also set to 112 as we do not want KVN to be changed in this example.
 Changing the KVN while rotating a keyset is possible.
 In case the KVN has to change for some reason, the new KVN must be selected carefully to keep the key usable with the associated Secure Channel Protocol.